 As availability is limited, we recommend that programs be reserved as far in advance as possible.
-Reservations for the 2019–2020 school year may be made starting August 1, 2019.
+Reservations for the 2019–2020 school year are available.
 Groups that arrive at the museum for self-guided tours without reservations will not receive the group discount.

 When your reservation request has been reviewed, you will be contacted by the Education Department to complete the reservation.